matsuch/project1---seattle/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to AirBNB for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
-Alse, thank you the StackOverFlow community for all the help!
+Alse, thank you the StackOverFlow community and Udacity professors for all the help!
 Otherwise, feel free to use the code here as you would like!